 In Nevada, property owners have a duty to take care of their property.
-One of the ways that property owners must keep their property safe is by making sure that children who come on the property stay safe.
+One of the ways that property owners must keep their property safe is by making sure that children who come on the property do not face any dangers.
 Even when children trespass on someone else’s property, the property owner still has a duty to take steps to keep children safe.

 The Law About Children Trespassers Is Called the Attractive Nuisance Doctrine

 The law that requires property owners to protect children is called the attractive nuisance doctrine.
 Children might want to trespass onto a property to play.
-They might see a pool, roof or other structure that looks fun.
-Even though the structure might be dangerous, a child may not appreciate those risks.
+Attractive nuisance examples could include child trespassers seeing a swimming pool, roof or other structure that looks fun and might attract children.
+Even though the structure might be dangerous, a child may not understand those risks.